The Thai-Burma Railway Story

 The TBR crosses the Thai-Burma border at a historically significant mountain pass known as the Three Pagodas Pass for the 3 chedis on the Thai side of the border.
 This had long been a point of transit for Thai and Burmese forces as they fought many battles through the centuries.

-On 17 Oct 1943, just on the Thai side of this pass, the two sections of the TBR were joined at Koikota.
+On 17 Oct 1943, just on the Thai side of this pass, the two sections of the TBR were joined at Konkoita (aka Kon Kuta).

-Even in the midst of war, it was hard to keep a construction project involving perhaps a quarter of a million people a secret.
+Even in the midst of war, it was hard to keep a construction project involving perhaps half a million people a secret.
 The railway attracted the attention of the Allied reconnaissance aircraft as it developed.
 Early on, Allied planes flying out of India bombed the Burmese end of the project.

-Although the TBR was in operation for nearly two years (from Oct 43), it never achieved the success that the engineers had hoped for.
+Although the TBR was in operation for nearly two years (from Oct 43 to JUN 45), it never achieved the success that the engineers had hoped for.
 A combination of war-time shortages of equipment and the damage done by Allied bombers restricted the tonnage that could be shipped overland into Burma.

 As one views the iron and concrete bridge that still stands at Kanchanaburi today, the two central spans are rectangular as opposed to the semi-circular design of the original bridge.
-These sections were added after the war’s end when the railway operated for a short time.
-They replaced the 3 center spans that had been bombed.
-Soon after the war’s end Thailand destroyed the tracks near Three Pagodas Pass using Japanese POWs as labor; thereby severing the Thai-Burma connection once and for all.
+These sections were added after the war’s end.
+They replaced the center spans that had been bombed.
+Soon after the war’s end, the tracks near Three Pagodas Pass were destroyed using Japanese POWs as labor; thereby severing the Thai-Burma connection once and for all.

-In the late-40s and into the 1950s, the Thai Railway System rehabilitated the deteriorating section from Ban Pong to Kanchanaburi and out to Nam Tok – just short of Hellfire Pass.
+In the 1950s, the Thai Railway System rehabilitated the deteriorating section from Ban Pong to Kanchanaburi and out to Nam Tok (aka Tarsao)– just short of Hellfire Pass.
 But there was never any real demand for commercial traffic into that area and still today the main users are tourists riding the historic rails.

-I recommend the website compiled as a memorial to TXNG SSG Homero Martinez by his son.
+I also highly recommend the website compiled as a memorial to TXNG SSG Homero Martinez by his son.
 It provides such an overview before delving into the particulars of SSG Martinez’s ordeal.

 It can be found at: https://weplaythegame.us/the-story-of-the-lost-battalion/